YakelynRJ/Metplus/ReadMe.md

 6. Click in the open workspace button in bottom-rigth notification.
 7. Type CTRL + SHIFT + TILDE or click on terminal > new terminal, make sure you choose metplus directory that contains METplus and METplus_Tutorial
 9. Voila...Follow the rest of the tutorial instructions [here](https://dtcenter.org/metplus-practical-session-guide-version-3-0/session-1-metplus-setupgrid-grid/metplus-setup/metplus-user-configuration-settings).
+10. If you want to work with jupyter nootebook in jupyter lab you can open a new terminal  in the local-repo directory and run . start-jupyter.sh.